 Sharing your location with friends or family can be really useful if you’re planning to meet up with someone, or want to let someone know you got home safely.
 Location sharing is built into Google Maps, so select people will be able to see where you are whenever they open the app.

 To find the feature, tap the blue dot that represents your location on the map, then choose Share your location.
-Pick the contacts you want to share your whereabouts with, and for how long—from as little as 15 minutes to three days, or until you disable the feature.
-To check who can see where you are, tap the menu button (three lines, top left), then Location sharing.
+Pick the contacts you want to share your whereabouts with, and for how long—from as little as 15 minutes to one day, or until you disable the feature.
+To check who can see where you are, tap your avatar in the top right corner of your screen and then Location sharing.